Aristidi Kolaj

-Aristidi Kolaj (born 9 April 1999) is a professional footballer who plays for Italian club Renate.
+Aristidi Kolaj (born 9 April 1999) is a professional footballer who plays for Teuta.
 Born in Italy, he has represented Albania at youth level.

 Club career

 Como

 He spent most of his youth career at Lega Pro club Como.
 He was called up to the senior squad in early 2017, but didn't make any appearances.

 Sassuolo

 In July 2017 he was transferred to Serie A club Sassuolo, where he played for their Under-19 squad in the 2017–18 and 2018–19 seasons.
 He was called up to the senior squad once for a Coppa Italia game, but remained on the bench.

 Loan to Pro Patria

 On 2 September 2019 he joined Serie C club Pro Patria on loan.

 He made his professional Serie C debut for Pro Patria on 22 September 2019 in a game against Siena.
 He substituted Giuseppe Le Noci in the 89th minute and scored the only goal of the game in added time.

 The loan was renewed for the 2020–21 season on 26 August 2020.